abcdesktopio/docs/opsdocs/docs/advanced/4.4/networkpolicy/netpol.md

 ```

-The NetworkPolicy for memcached service `permits`, named `memcached-permits`, allows all pods with the label `netpol/memcached: 'true'` to reach TCP port 11211 on pods with the label `run: memcached-od`.
+The NetworkPolicy for the memcached service `permits`, named `memcached-permits`, allows all pods with the label `netpol/memcached: 'true'` to establish outbound connections to TCP port 11211 on pods with the label `run: memcached-od`.

 ```yaml
 apiVersion: networking.k8s.io/v1